uicm-mas/uicm-mas.github.io/_posts/2019-11-10-UICM-System-Model.markdown

     + Multi-modal perceiving and acting capability is abstracted as multiple encoder-decoder pairs.
 Further insights of the UIC model, as proposed in the outline of this paper, would be discussed in depth in the following-up Chapters.

-## Chapter One: A Brief Overview of the UIC Model
+## Review of the Shannon-Weaver Model